What is estate planning?

 What you can do next and how LawConnect can help

-Getting started with your estate planning doesn't have to be overwhelming.
+Getting started with estate planning does not have to be overwhelming for most people.
 Consider these practical steps:

-Make a list of your assets, property, debts, and superannuation entitlements
+Making a list of assets, property, debts, and superannuation entitlements is something people often do.

-Identify who you'd like to benefit from your estate
+Identifying who they would like to benefit from their estate is something people often do.

-Think about who you trust to manage your affairs
+People often think about who they trust to manage their affairs.

-Consider your family structure, including any dependents or blended family arrangements
+People often consider their family structure, including any dependents or blended family situation arrangements.

-Review any existing documents to check they still reflect your wishes
+People often review existing documents to check they still reflect their wishes.

-Gather important documents such as property deeds, investment statements, and insurance policies
+People often gather documents such as property deeds, investment statements, and insurance policies.

-Decide whether you'd prefer to use an online service, consult a legal professional, or seek tailored guidance
+People often decide whether they prefer to use an online service, consult a legal professional, or seek tailored guidance.

 How LawConnect can help